The Modern Buyer's Journey

 - Map the buyer’s journey to your customer personas to understand the path your customers take to convert to your brand.

-- Use the journey to understand the best touchpoints to reach out to the customer and what customers need to convert.
+- Use the buyer journey to understand the best touchpoints to reach out to the customer and what customers need to convert.

 The buyer’s journey offers valuable insight about how customers respond to brands and how companies can encourage people to move towards their purchase.
 Understanding how the journey influences buyer behavior can help you channel your efforts more effectively.